Prinzide Side Effects

 Generic Name: hydrochlorothiazide / lisinopril

-Note: This document contains side effect information about hydrochlorothiazide / lisinopril.
-Some of the dosage forms listed on this page may not apply to the brand name Prinzide.
+Note: This page contains side effects data for the generic drug hydrochlorothiazide / lisinopril.
+It is possible that some of the dosage forms included below may not apply to the brand name Prinzide.

 For the Consumer

 Applies to hydrochlorothiazide / lisinopril: oral tablet

 As well as its needed effects, hydrochlorothiazide / lisinopril may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking hydrochlorothiazide / lisinopril, check with your doctor immediately:Less common